-Some would argue that they actually had a more fulfilling trip, travelling by other means.
-Although the additional cost, and the need for more time off, can be inconvenient, it’s a sacrifice worth making.
-Elise Fitzsimmons co-founder and publisher of the feminist travel magazine, Unearth Women, weighted in on travelling green:
+Some would argue that they actually had a more fulfilling trip when travelling by other means.
+Although the additional cost, and the need for more time off, can be inconvenient, it’s a sacrifice worth making if it’s accessible to you.

 “With a little preplanning, careful packing, and consideration travellers can cut down on single-use plastics every day.
 An easy way to minimize single-use is to invest in a UV water filter and a metal or BPA free reusable plastic bottle.

 Whatever the water quality may be where you are headed, it is a good idea to remember to pack your water bottle.
-Purchasing single-use water bottles while you are strolling the museums or gearing up for a trek add up.
+Purchasing single-use water bottles while you are strolling the museums or gearing up for a trek add up.”

 If you enjoy using straws remember to keep a reusable, folding straw in your day pack or purse.
 When out shopping for groceries or gifts brings with you a soft tote bag and skip the plastic.

-Many towns and cities have enacted a tax or fee on plastic bags at grocery stores.
+“Many towns and cities have enacted a tax or fee on plastic bags at grocery stores.
 Save money and the environment when you remember your tote.
 For your morning drink, skip the plastic lid or bring your travel mug.
-Travelling can be a whirlwind, but taking a moment to slow down and consider the plastics involved in your daily purchasing decisions, you can make an impact. “
+Travelling can be a whirlwind, but taking a moment to slow down and consider the plastics involved in your daily purchasing decisions, you can make an impact,” Elise shared.

-Companies like BlaBlaCar are a reliable source for sharing rides and are ideal for backpackers with a little more time.
+“Companies like BlaBlaCar are a reliable source for sharing rides and are ideal for backpackers with a little more time.
 For the truly adventurous, one can bike from one country to the next!
 Looking to cross oceans and seas?
 Consider purchasing a repositioning ticket on a cruise line.
-When a cruise line moves a ship from one rout to another in a different part of the world, re-positioning cruise tickets can be purchased for deeply discounted prices.”
+When a cruise line moves a ship from one route to another in a different part of the world, re-positioning cruise tickets can be purchased for deeply discounted prices.”

 Elise also advises tourists to look for tour companies that support local communities.
 This means staying in locally owned hotels, eat in places that cook locally sourced produce, are B corps, adhere to ChildSafe policies, and connect with the local community.

-“From bat conservation in Australia to Souks and Sahara in Morocco, Unearth Women is partnering with boutique tour companies to bring eco-conscious and responsible travellers on life-changing trips around the globe”, she explained.
+“From bat conservation in Australia to Souks and Sahara in Morocco, Unearth Women is partnering with boutique tour companies to bring eco-conscious and responsible travellers on life-changing trips around the globe,” she explained.

-Carbon Offsetting Flights
+4. Carbon Offsetting Flights

 You can try carbon offsetting after flying if you don’t have an alternative mode of travel.
 Carbon offsetting means compensating for the emissions caused by the trip Some airlines offer their own carbon offsetting, but at the moment most don’t.
 For those who don’t, companies like ClimateCare, and C-Level do.
 You can calculate how much your journey generated and then donate money to off-setting projects.
 C-Level were actually the ones who coined the term “Carbon Footprint”, in the 2000s!